harikrishnanv1311/Web-Tech-2/README.md

 through Flask to get the results and return it back to the Browser(Client).
 <br>

-### Demonstration examples can be found in the "demo" directory.
+### Demonstration examples can be found in the "Demo" directory.
 #### &nbsp;&nbsp; Or click here -> https://github.com/harikrishnanv1311/Web-Tech-2/tree/master/demo

+### Powerpoint Presentation can be found in the "PPT" directory.
+#### &nbsp;&nbsp; Or click here -> https://github.com/harikrishnanv1311/Web-Tech-2/tree/master/PPT  and then click on "view raw".